michaelkrog/blaubergventojs/README.md

 npm i blaubergventojs
 ```

-The modules 2 levels of communication:
+The module has the following 2 levels of communication:
 1. A low level client that mimics the communication protocol specified by Blauberg.
 2. A high level resource that wraps the low level client for easier usage.